RyanJarv/liquidswards/README.md

     	Load results from previous scans.
   -name string
-    	Name of environment, used to store and retrieve graphs. (default "default") -no-assume
+    	Name of environment, used to store and retrieve graphs. (default "default") -no-save
-    	do not attempt to assume discovered roles -no-list
-    	disable the list plugin
-  -no-save
     	Do not save scan results to disk.
   -no-scope